 Goal 1 Promote the development of a strong, diverse, and sustainable regional economy.
 Objective 1 Develop the current industrial parks to achieve maximum marketability.

-Strategies - Pursue Product Development Initiative to fund marketability efforts for the region's industrial parks.

-- Working with funding agencies and local utility providers to ensure natural gas, water and wastewater accessibility is available to the industrial parks.

-- Collaborate with County Extension Offices to facilitate cattle and crop educational sessions.
+Strategies Pursue Product Development Initiative to fund marketability efforts for the region's industrial parks.
+Working with funding agencies and local utility providers to ensure natural gas, water and wastewater accessibility is available to the industrial parks.
+Collaborate with County Extension Offices to facilitate cattle and crop educational sessions.
 Objective 2 Work to ensure that each County has at least one marketable industrial property.
 Strategies Engage, at least quarterly, each county's industrial authority to develop understanding of local needs.

-Objective 3

-Assist partners in developing the region's workforce skill set and participation levels.

-- Have WIOA staff members attend local Chambers of Commerce meetings periodically to develop relationships with employers. - Utilize existing staff experience to create additional training and apprenticeship opportunities throughout the region. - Support the workforce re-entry initiatives of the Cumberlands Workforce Development Board with grant writing, project administration, and allowable WIOA program investments. - Identify an experienced, proven non-profit agency to guide addiction-recovery and re-entry efforts in the district. - Explore innovative solutions that remove transportation as a barrier to work. - Identify and assist an appropriate non-profit childcare provider to offer 24/7 services to an industrial park's employers. - Support stakeholders to increase the number of Work Ready communities across the region. - Develop or adopt a mentoring program for middle school youth that can be replicated in all ten counties.
+Objective 3 Assist partners in developing the region's workforce skill set and participation levels.
+Strategies Have WIOA staff members attend local Chambers of Commerce meetings periodically to develop relationships with employers.
+Utilize existing staff experience to create additional training and apprenticeship opportunities throughout the region.
+Support the workforce re-entry initiatives of the Cumberlands Workforce Development Board with grant writing, project administration, and allowable WIOA program investments.
+Identify an experienced, proven non-profit agency to guide addiction-recovery and re-entry efforts in the district.
+Explore innovative solutions that remove transportation as a barrier to work.
+Identify and assist an appropriate non-profit childcare provider to offer 24/7 services to an industrial park's employers.
+Support stakeholders to increase the number of Work Ready communities across the region.
+Develop or adopt a mentoring program for middle school youth that can be replicated in all ten counties.
+Goal 2 Promote the preservation of existing housing stock and development of new elderly and workforce housing.
+Objective 1 Preserve the maturing Section 515 housing throughout the region for elderly housing.
+Strategies Continue working with Housing Assistance Council to develop a business plan and inventory to be used by Lake Cumberland.
+Housing Agency and other non-profits to identify and operate Section 515 housing as current owners pursue options to liquidate.
+Objective 2 Encourage the development of housing stock to allow for workforce population growth.
+Strategies Research and convey findings to city and county governments on viable options to encourage and incentivize private housing development.
+Partner with an existing industrial authority to develop a mobile/RV park to assist with workforce recruitment.
+Train staff member on housing program administration and grant writing to serve as a resource for Lake Cumberland Housing Agency.

-Goal 2

-Promote the preservation of existing housing stock and development of new elderly and workforce housing.

-Objective 1

-Preserve the maturing Section 515 housing throughout the region for elderly housing.

-- Continue working with Housing Assistance Council to develop a business plan and inventory to be used by Lake Cumberland. - Housing Agency and other non-profits to identify and operate Section 515 housing as current owners pursue options to liquidate.

-Objective 2

-Encourage the development of housing stock to allow for workforce population growth.

-- Research and convey findings to city and county governments on viable options to encourage and incentivize private housing development. - Partner with an existing industrial authority to develop a mobile/RV park to assist with workforce recruitment. - Train staff member on housing program administration and grant writing to serve as a resource for Lake Cumberland Housing Agency.

 Goal 3 Develop an infrastructural network that meets the needs of residents and industry.
 Objective 1 Assist in extending drinking water and wastewater distribution to unserved/underserved areas.
 Strategies Increase utility district engagement with the water planning council.
 Objective 2 Assist in expanding natural gas distribution to high density housing areas and commercial areas.
 Strategies Develop relationships with Natural Gas Systems in the area.
 Objective 3 Assist with expanding broadband coverage throughout the region.

-- Communicate with and develop relationships with telecommunication providers in the region, to better understand their goals.

-- Pursue funding opportunities to assist providers in expanding broadband services in the region.
+Strategies Communicate with and develop relationships with telecommunication providers in the region, to better understand their goals.
+Pursue funding opportunities to assist providers in expanding broadband services in the region.
 Goal 4 Develop and grow the region's tourism base and industry.

-Objective 1 Encourage tourism business start-ups.
+Goal 4 Objective 1 industry.
+Objective 1 industry.
+Encourage tourism business start-ups.

-Strategies Promote the Revolving Loan Fund to tourism boards.

-Objective 2 Strengthen existing tourism businesses.

-Strategies - Work with partner agencies to fund and provide hospitality training for tourism workforce.

-Work with local tourism boards to fund regional marketing campaigns for tourism.

-- Improve the branding and awareness of the region as a tourism destination by leveraging regional resources with Kentucky Tourism.

-- Convene tourism personnel from the 10-county region to regularly discuss tourism goals and plan together as a committee.